Jaseci-Labs/jaseci/docs/docs/Developing_with_JAC/Language_Features/OOP.md

 ---
 title : Multiple Inheritance
 ---
-JAC allows for objects to inherit attributes and functions or other objects of the same type.
+JAC allows for nodes and edges  to inherit attributes and functions of the same type .

 ### Node Inheritance
 ```jac